 If you are not prepared for the fact that it never ever ends and is part of life then leave.
 I don’t meant this to scare you either.
 The reality is that being transgender has, unfortunately, many issues attached to it.
 Issues surrounding being transgender will/ may go on for the rest of your partners life and implicity in yours too.
 Repeated: This is not meant to scare you.
 For a number of years, transition will take up your life in various ways.
 Eventually this may subside and life will go on.
 For many it does.
 For some it takes a decade.
 Simple things like going to beach without SRS can be a stressful event.
 Things from the past can be brought up years later.
 But be prepared for at least a minimum amount of 1-2 years of “issues”.
 Also see : https://thetransgenderpartner.wordpress.com/passing-and-being-accepted/

 If your partner is still unsure about transitioning talk to them about it but don’t try to sway them.
 Some trans people take a gently gently approach.
 They are unsure and so will try a small dose of oestrogen to start off with, or cross dress and see how it goes.
 Others will want to go out as soon as possible.
 Transition doesn’t happen overnight.
 It is a long process.

 It is NEVER okay for a partner to lie, cheat, abuse (emotionally, physically or mentally) you.
 That is NOTHING to do with being transgender.
 That is just your partner being an A**hole.
-Being transgender is not an excuse to be horrible.
-If your partner wasn’t transgender would accept such poor behaviour.
+Being transgender is not an excuse to be horrible (and likewise it is not an excuse for you to be horrible either).
+If your partner wasn’t transgender would accept such poor behaviour????
 I don’t think so.

 Transgender people are NOT horrible and nasty by nature (selfish in general, yes, definitely).
 If you have a bad experience that does not make ALL transgender people bad.